Hasan-Baig/SYSC3303_Group_Project/readme.txt

   Abeer
   -> Class Diagram
   Emma
-    -> Creating UDP communication between subsystems
-    -> Implemented the algorithm in the scheduler to determine which elevator will serivce which request -> Implemented the setup coordination between the ElevatorSubsystem, FloorSubsystem and Scheduler -> Modified SchedulerStateMachineTest JUnit test to send mock data over UDP to scheduler -> Creat ElevatorSubsystem to control multiple elevators -> Creat FloorSubsystem to control multiple floors and send request to scheduler with required delay Alden + Hasan + Rutvik
+    -> Creating UDP communication between subsystems, created the Network class to simplify send, receive and rpc_send -> Implemented the algorithm in the scheduler to determine which elevator will serivce which request -> Implemented the setup coordination between the ElevatorSubsystem, FloorSubsystem and Scheduler -> Modified SchedulerStateMachineTest JUnit test to send mock data over UDP to scheduler -> Created ElevatorSubsystem to control multiple elevators -> Created FloorSubsystem to control multiple floors and send request to scheduler with required delay Alden + Hasan + Rutvik
     -> elevatorSubsystem and related classes
     -> Information.java